pkg vs Bun vs Deno

 - Regret that your source is shippable with

-strings(1)? → pkg Standard (with obfuscation as belt-and-braces)
+strings(1)? → pkg Standard (plus obfuscation)

 Reproducing the numbers